dsavickij/unicorn-microservice-platform/README.md

 ## (Very) Brief overview of technical implementation

 Unicorn project is done with idea to speed up development of new microservices.
 The speed is achieved by concentrating the most important components and services in __Unicorn.Core.*__ projects and providing their funcionality as nuget packages.
-Nuget packages is also the primary way to do to service to service communication as these nugets are required to include HTTP service contracts, gRPC service clients, events and service name.
-Thus, for microservice to call another microservice, the former is required to consume the SDK nuget of later.
+Nuget packages is also the primary way to do to service to service communication as these nugets include HTTP service contracts, gRPC service clients, events and service name.
+Thus, for microservice to call another microservice, the former is required to consume the SDK nuget of the later.

 During the startup of Unicorn microservice, the appliciation scans librararies and registers HTTP services, gRPC service clients, event handlers, data validation classes and starts to listen to message broker queues for the one-way endpoints the microservice exposes.